Colleges by Location

 Admissions

-If you know as much as possible about the institution's criteria for admission, you can make a better judgment about your eligibility and boost your chances of getting accepted.
-Here are the most relevant facts you should know about admission policy and requirements at State University of New York at Oswego.
+If you learn as much as possible about the school's criteria for admission, your chances of getting accepted will greatly increase.
+Here are the most vital facts you need to know about admission at State University of New York at Oswego.

-In 2024, the school accepted 11,628 new students.
-State University of New York at Oswego has an official test-optional admission policy but considers standardized test scores if the applicant chooses to submit them.
-Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.
+According to the newest information reported, this institution uses standardized test scores for admission and it admitted 12,204 in 2025.
+State University of New York at Oswego has an official test-optional admission policy but takes into consideration standardized test scores in cases when they are submitted by the candidate.
+As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores